Your Missed Rust Class

 .

-with 5 variants.
-Only two of them are of interest.
+with 5 variants (only two of them interest us)

 Translating it to Rust code we get this:

-) is a variant for our first .await
+is a variant that represents the first .await

 generated by tokio::fs::File::open::<T>()